While on holiday here in East Devon in the Luxury self catering cottages these gardens make a lovely day out any time of year.

 If you come in a gardening group of 10 or more Mary can arrange a tour, around the different design styles that make up the colour from 1st April to the end of October.
 Wild flower meadow, Azalea Glade, Terrace, Rose, The Millennium Garden and more to see.
 There is a Cafe and a Nursery, dogs are allowed on leads.
 Open 10am - 6pm.

-Ford Abbey and Gardens are just over the border into Dorset, but only 30 minutes from Hawley farm, founded by monks 800 years ago.
+Ford Abbey and Gardens are just over the border into Dorset, but only 30 minutes from Hawley farm holiday cottages, founded by monks 800 years ago.
 Thirty acres of all year round interest.
 From 1st March, the fountain is on three times a day, 12noon, 1.30 and 3pm.
 A working kitchen garden, spring bulbs, herbaceous borders along the canal, a bog garden and arboretum.
 Good autumn colours.

 A plant Nursery and a food and gift shop.
 Dog friendly on leads and mobility scooters for hire if booked.
 The House and Gardens are open all days except Mondays and Saturdays from 10am. to 5.30 [email protected] tel no. 01460221290 postcode TA204LU